LifeLongThinker/FS.OOP.MatchingPairs/docs/OOP-Modelling-101.md

-# Short into to OOP Modelling and Development using Vanilla JS
+# Short Intro to OOP Modelling and Development Using Vanilla JS

 Following up on my last [tweet on OOP design and development](https://twitter.com/LifeLongThinker/status/1538193675099979786), we are going to build a very tiny example web app using only vanilla JS.